Wall Street's $6.3 trillion man is worried about a trade war

 The CEO of the world's largest money management firm said Wall Street is getting increasingly nervous about a trade war.

-Larry Fink. the head of BlackRock (BLK), said during a conference call with analysts Monday that "some of the strongest foundational components of international investing are being tested as trade frictions escalate to new levels."
+Larry Fink, the head of BlackRock (BLK), said during a conference call with analysts Monday that "some of the strongest foundational components of international investing are being tested as trade frictions escalate to new levels."

 Fink added that "strong earnings and US economic growth unfortunately are being offset by heightened uncertainty due to rising protectionism and potential barriers to the open markets and free trade."